This article explains the differences between blogs, wikis, journals, and discussion boards in Blackboard.

 Potential Uses: Popular tool for online discussions.
 Consider class debates, team discussions, role plays, etc.

 Blogs: Blogs allow participants to post a chronological series of entries on a particular topic, either individually or shared.
 Newest entries come first in the list and users can add comments to blog entries.
 Group blogs can be viewed and edited by all group members.
-Blogs are less structured than the Discussion Board.
+Blogs are less structured than Discussion Boards.
 The format is more open and conversational in style.

 Potential Uses: “What we did/will do in class” saves the instructor of having to answer individual inquiries, online discussions about related topics, “muddiest points” about what was covered in class.